 While it’s possible for your dog to have small bits of oatmeal worked into their diet on a daily basis, we recommend looking at other healthy snacks too.
 Avoid processed foods like Graham Crackers or table scraps from boxed dinners.
 Focus on high-quality fruits for sweet treats, like cubed pineapple treats, or sliced kiwi.

 We get a lot of questions here about what your dog can and cannot eat.
 We’ve compiled some commonly asked questions about pups and oatmeal for you below.

-A: This depends on what’s in the mix.
-Some dogs are gluten sensitive.
+This depends on what’s in the mix.
+Some dogs are gluten-sensitive.
 If you use wheat in your oatmeal cookies, you are better off not giving them to your dog if they are gluten intolerant.

-A: Brown sugar is not toxic to dogs.
+Brown sugar is not toxic to dogs.
 So, yes, you should be fine if your pup has consumed oatmeal with brown sugar.
-You don’t want to consistently feed your dog sugar though, as it can cause other health issues.
+You don’t want to consistently feed your dog sugar, though, as it can cause other health issues.

 Some dogs are lactose intolerant.
 We would advise against feeding your dog oatmeal with milk.
 They should be ok if they eat it on accident, but it’s possible they get gassy if they do.

 Cinnamon is not known to be toxic to dogs.
 However, if your dog has an allergy to it, that could likely cause problems.
 We recommend you contact your vet immediately if your dog has an allergic reaction to cinnamon.
 Absent an allergy, your pup should be fine.

 For the most part, oatmeal should be safe for your pup.
 We always recommend that you test in smaller quantities to make sure that your dog doesn’t have any adverse reactions.
 While this is generally not an issue for most dogs, you’ll want to act quickly if it becomes a problem.